Ricardo-Silva91/my-future-favorite/README.md

 ## How it works

-When you enter the app, the artits/band data is fetched from the Spotify API ([here's](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-an-artist) some more information about the artis data).\
+When you enter the app, the artits/band data is fetched from the Spotify API ([here's](https://developer.spotify.com/documentation/web-api/reference/#/operations/get-an-artist) some more information about the artist data).\
 You can then click the big play button get a new artist.\
 This artist will be chosen according to either their `popularity` score (set by Spotify) or the number of followers they have.\
 You will only get artists/bands the have the lowest score, to promote the discovery of underground artists 😉.\